Korat

 Royal Thai Air Base

-During the Vietnam War, the defense of Air Force bases mirrored the conflict itself: There was no rear echelon once the entire country became a battlefield.
-Air Force bases relatively, unaffected by ground forces in past wars, were no longer considered safe havens.
+During the Vietnam War, the defense of Air Bases mirrored the conflict itself: There was no rear echelon once the entire country became a battlefield.
+Air Bases relatively, unaffected by ground forces in past wars, were no longer considered safe havens.
 They, too, suffered from costly ground assaults and mortar shelling.

 The attack hammered home a hard message.
 To fight in the air, the Air Force had to be able to fight on the ground."
 Above Published in AF Times